LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

    then you change the current directory on E:, but *the current drive remains C:*.

-Since there is always a current directory, it makes sense to allow a path to be *relative* to the current directory.
-In that case do not start with the slash that would indicate the root directory.
-For example, if you are in you home directory,

-   ``dir Downloads`` (Windows) or ``ls Downloads`` (Mac) would list the subdirectory of the current directory, Downloads.

-If the Downloads directory contained a file, ``myFile.txt``, you could refer to it in commands as ``Downloads\myFile.txt`` or  ``Downloads/myFile.txt`` on a Mac.

-Referring to files in the current directory just by their plain file name is actually an example of using relative paths.

-With relative paths, you sometimes want to move up the directory hierarchy:  ..
-(two periods) refers to the directory one level up the chain.

-For example, if the examples directory has subdirectories hello and arrays, and the current directory is hello, then  .. refers to examples and ..\\arrays or ../arrays on a Mac refers to the arrays directory.

-Occasionally you need to
-refer explicitly to the current directory:  it is referred to as "." (a single period).

 Suppose you don’t know the path to your *hello* directory on Windows, but can you can find it in an Windows Explorer window (right clicking on Start); here’s how to